Question writing and submission guidelines

 What types of questions are suitable for Metaculus?

 Writing incisive questions for forecasting can be challenging, and requires a keen eye for detail, careful precision, creativity and imagination, and a host of other skills.
 Fortunately, many of these skills can be cultivated with a bit of practice.
-Here are some guidelines for writing good questions.

 - Be concrete.
 Try to specify precisely and in detail which steps should or shouldn’t be followed when resolving the question.
 Examples are helpful for making these instructions concrete.